 The best bedroom colors for sleep

 Light pinks This color isn’t just for kids rooms.
 The color light pink is soft, neutral, and tranquil, allowing our bodies to sit at ease and totally relax.
-In fact, in Feng Shui, they suggest using a neutral skin tone color like light pink because it promotes a calm, zen-like feeling for us.
+In fact, in Feng Shui, they suggest using a neutral skin tone color like light pink because it promotes a calm, zen-like feeling.
 When it comes to choosing the right color pink, we suggest light pinks with orange undertones.
 Avoid bright, hot pinks with very red undertones, because these can be overwhelming.

 Paint & design tips for better sleep

-Choose a soothing color pallet Once you decide on the best wall color for your room — whether that’s blue, green, or even a pretty, light pink — you should decide how to compliment that color best.
+Choose a soothing color pallet.
+Once you decide on the best wall color for your room — whether that’s blue, green, or even a pretty, light pink — you should decide how to compliment that color best.
 Typically in interior design, you look for colors on the opposite side of the wheel to contrast it with, as these colors compliment each other best thanks to their brightness.
 However, in bedroom design, you’ll want to stay away from this and instead choose colors within the same pallet, colors that evoke the same feelings and have the same tones.
 When you choose colors with the same blue undertones or colors that have the same airiness, this allows you to maximize your bedroom wall color choice and get a better night’s sleep.

-Invest in cozy bedding We always love classic, clean white bedding.
+Invest in cozy bedding.
+We always love classic, clean white bedding.
 White will look good against any bedroom wall color you choose, plus the white sheets and bedding will always make you feel like you’re in a luxurious hotel room.
 If you want, you can always infuse some color with throw pillows that are in the same color pallet as your walls.
 When it comes to the comfort of your bedding, we always suggest going for natural cotton sheets that will allow your body and skin to breathe naturally at night.
-Polyester and silk sheets might seem fancy, but they’re going to trap your body heat and make you overheat at night, causing restless sleep.
+Polyester and silk sheets might seem fancy, but they’re going to make you overheat at night, causing restless sleep.
 We also suggest going for more organic, natural duvets and blankets, like temperature-adjusting down or heat-regulating wool which will always ensure you get a comfortable night’s sleep.